 Whether you’re thinking about becoming pregnant or you already are, you want to the best prenatal care for you and your baby.
 At Capital Women’s Care - Bethesda, the professional and compassionate team focuses on providing you with exactly what you need to have the best pregnancy and prepare for labor and delivery.
-With two board-certified obstetricians, Dr. John Gschwend and Dr. Deena Kleinerman, and a certified Nurse-Midwife, Kimberly Severn, you get the care you need and answers to the questions you have.
+With board-certified obstetricians, Dr. John Gschwend Dr. Deena Kleinerman, Dr. Rachael Cleberg, Dr. Kirsten Beeson, Morgan Wilkerson, PA-C, and a certified Nurse-Midwife, Kimberly Severn, you get the care you need and answers to the questions you have.
 If you live in Bethesda, Maryland, call today to schedule your appointment.

 Prenatal care focuses on keeping you healthy while you’re pregnant and giving your developing baby a head start in life.
 Through regularly scheduled prenatal appointments, your obstetrician or nurse-midwife monitors your health and the baby’s growth and development.